PolterTzi/open-osr/classes/monk.md

 * They can't be damaged through non-magical means.
 * They can regenerate all damage taken through a 24 hour long meditation.
-* They become immune to any poisons and diseases.
+* They gain immunity to the following effects:
+    * poison
+    * disease
-* They become immune to any mind altering effects.
+    * mind altering effects
+    * instant death
+    * energy drain
+* A single effect or attack can no longer deal more than 10 damage at one time to them.
 * They become physically and mentally unable to have any possessions except for the simple clothing they have worn during the ritual.
 They can't break this rule - not even consciously.
 * After death, their soul will be destroyed - as such, they can't be resurrected via any means.